 The “anti-individualistic” and “normative” responses to instability discussed in 3.2.2 can also both do service in defending the meaning holist from worries about objectivity.
 The anti-individualist strategy would do a good job accounting for individual error, since individual inferences can be understood as mistaken in virtue of being out of line with the preferred social usage.
 Nevertheless, understanding how the preferred social usage (be it expert usage, majority usage, or something else) could be mistaken would still be a problem on such an account.
 The normative strategy, on the other hand, build’s a notion of objectivity directly into the use appealed to, and so seems best placed to respect the purported objectivity of our claims (the fact that the inferences that we should make couldn’t turn out to be mistaken on such an account doesn’t seem particularly troubling).
 However, as discussed in 3.2.2, both of the anti-individualistic and normative responses detach meaning from individual use in a way that many meaning holists would find unacceptable.

-Meaning holism thus comes with a number of costs (particularly relating to instability and objectivity), and while there are a number of strategies available to make these costs more bearable, no single approach to doing so seems problem-free.
-That said, these strategies can be complementary, and it may be the case that a combination of them can do the work in a way that no single one of them could.
-In any case, being completely problem free is a very high bar to set for a philosophical theory, and meaning holists are free to argue that not only do the benefits that come from the sort of semantics they endorse are enough to outweigh such costs, but the atomistic and molecularist theories also face equally severe problems.
+Meaning holism thus comes with a number of costs (particularly relating to instability and objectivity), and while there are a variety of strategies available to make these costs more bearable, no single approach to doing so seems problem-free.
+That said, these strategies can be complementary, and it may be the case that a combination of them can do the work in a way that no single one of them would be able to.
+In any case, being completely problem free is a very high bar to set for a philosophical theory, and meaning holists are free to argue not only that the benefits that come with their view outweigh the costs, but also that the atomistic and molecularist theories face equally severe problems of their own.